gtd/validation_scopes/README.md

 ## Caveats

-Due to the use of a proxy DelegateClass to store each additional set of validations, there are some edge cases that don't work perfectly.
-The biggest problem is that any methods your validations need must be defined before the validation_scope block.
-The reason for this is that the ruby Delegate library determines the methods to be delegated the time the DelegateClass is defined, which happens at the time of the validation_scope is declared.
-Therefore:
+Due to the use of a proxy DelegateClass to store each additional set of validations, and some heavy meta-programming to tie it all together with a clean API, there are likely to be some unexpected and confusing edge cases.
+Please let me know if you discover anything wonky.
+I believe the opacity of the solution is worth the convenience it provides in exposing the entirety of the Validations API.

-    class Film < ActiveRecord::Base
-      validation_scope :warnings do |s|
-        s.validate :ensure_title_is_happy
-      end

-      def ensure_title_is_happy
-        warnings.add_to_base "Title is NOT happy" if unhappy? end
-    end

-Instead the following (smelly) order is necessary:

-    class Film < ActiveRecord::Base
-      def ensure_title_is_happy
-        warnings.add_to_base "Title is NOT happy" if unhappy? end

-      validation_scope :warnings do |s|
-        s.validate :ensure_title_is_happy
-      end
-    end

-I'm trying to find a workaround such as deferring the DelegateClass declaration.
-Suggestions/patches are welcome.
+### Don't use private methods

+Because the any validation method supplied as a symbol (eg. `validate :verify_something`) is actually running in the context of a delegate class, private methods won't work as they would in standard validations.

 ## Implementation